publicissapient-france/e-footprint/docs_sources/mkdocs_sourcefiles/DevicePopulation.md

 A human readable description of the object.

 ### nb_devices
-SourceValue with Quantity in user, representing the nb devices in device population.
+nb devices in device population in user.

 ### country
 An instance of [Country](Country.md).